Disruptive Student Behavior in the Classroom

 Campus Security will remove the student from the classroom.
 If necessary, Campus Security will contact the police.
 Consider adjourning the class session or taking a short break if a student must be removed from the classroom.
 Contact the Dean of Students (932-7472) to report the incident.
 This will initiate the judicial process and sanctions will be imposed if the student is found responsible for violating the Student Conduct Code.

-8. For advice in preventing and responding to disruptive behavior, talk to the Dean of Students, the Vice Chancellor for Student Affairs, your college dean, department or division chairperson, or other experienced colleagues.
+For advice in preventing and responding to disruptive behavior, talk to the Director of Student Conduct, the Vice Chancellor for Student Affairs, your college dean, department or division chairperson, or other experienced colleagues.